corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Session Filters

-Corda-based transports allow developers to implement their custom `SessionFilter`s, which can be used to allow / disallow incoming download requests. `SessionFilter` is a simple interface which, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether to request should be let through or not.
+Corda-based transports allow developers to implement their custom `SessionFilter`s that can be used to reject any unintended download requests. `SessionFilter` is a simple interface which, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether a request should be let through or not.

 ```kotlin
 interface SessionFilter {